Baystate Health Foundation has received a $50,000 grant from the New York Life Foundation to support its Spiritual Services program.

-Thirty-five community members from across the nation embodying Love Taking Action, in response to the COVID-19 pandemic, were honored.
-Each honoree selected a nonprofit to receive a $50,000 general support grant from the New York Life Foundation.
-Reverend Schmidt chose to support Baystate Health’s Spiritual Services program.
+Thirty-five community members from across the nation embodying “Love Takes Action” in response to the COVID-19 pandemic were honored with the award.
+Each honoree selected a nonprofit to receive the $50,000 general support grant.
+Rev. Schmidt chose to support Baystate Health’s Spiritual Services program.

 Rev. Schmidt noted it is an “honor” to receive the award.

 “I share this award with the entire spiritual care team at Baystate who every day brings a compassionate presence to patients, family members and staff.
 There is a positive relationship between spirituality and health.
 The role of spirituality and healing, however, is sometimes overlooked in healthcare.
 The Love Takes Action Award brings national recognition to and elevates the role of spiritual care and for that I am truly grateful,” said Rev. Schmidt.

 To explore your giving options in support of all Baystate Health hospitals, programs and services, please visit the Baystate Health Foundation website.